Piscataway Hills Citizens Association (PHCA)

 - Dead and downed wood in the park may be used for cookouts; however, do not remove any material from the adjoining National Park Service property.

 - Open fires are permitted only in the established fire ring.
 Residents are not permitted to build a fire ring in the park without the approval of the PHCA Board of Directors.
+All fires must be fully extinguished prior to leaving Lot 39.

 - Removal of capital improvements (picnic tables, trash cans, etc.) must be approved by PHCA Board of Directors.